Barbara Rubin: Other work

 More than just a filmmaker, Rubin was known for her dynamic personality and her knack for artistic matchmaking.
 It was Rubin who organized the International Poetry Incarnation at the Albert Hall in London in 1965 and in 1967 persuaded Allen Ginsberg to buy the East Hill Farm as a haven for poets.
 She helped nurse her friend Bob Dylan back to health after his motorcycle accident in 1966, and appears on the back cover of his album Bringing It All Back Home.
 She organized a two-week multimedia festival, "Caterpillar Changes," at the Filmmakers Cinematheque in 1967, in which films by Harry Smith, Shirley Clarke, Storm de Hirsch and others were projected onto torn sheets and through hanging streamers.
 "Barbara was the moving force and coordinator between us all," Lou Reed said in a 2012 interview.
 Ed Sanders, in his review of Gordon Ball's memoir, 66 Frames, called her "the legendary Barbara Rubin, who wandered the era pollinating across the film, poetry, folk-rock, and peacemaking scenes."

 Rubin's 1972 film Emunah was filmed after Rubin's conversion to Hasidism.
 The film features Ginsberg and was shot in London and New York.
 Jonas Mekas explained that it "is structured around the fate and meaning of the Jew.
 It's also about Naomi (of Kaddish), and Allen, and all the great rabbis of the world."

 Final years

 By the early 1970s, Rubin was twice married.
 The first marriage, to Mordechai Levy, was an arranged one and ended in divorce.
-The second was to Isaac Besancon, a French painter and follower of the mystical teachings of Rabbi Nachman of Bratslav.
-Rubin and Besancon first lived in Crown Heights, Brooklyn, in a small community of newly-observant artists that included filmmaker and collagist Jerry Jofen and his wife, Ellen Gordon.
+The second was to Isaac Besançon, a French painter and follower of the mystical teachings of Rabbi Nachman of Bratslav.
+Rubin and Besançon first lived in Crown Heights, Brooklyn, in a small community of newly-observant artists that included filmmaker and collagist Jerry Jofen and his wife, Ellen Gordon.
 Rubin later moved with her husband to a religious community in the South of France in 1973.
 She died of a postnatal infection in France in 1980 after giving birth to her fifth child.
 She was 35.